PatWyr/Test/README.md

 JPA promises simplicity of usage by providing an object-oriented API.
 However, this is achieved by creating a *virtual object database* layer over a relational database; that creates much complexity under the hood which leaks in various ways.
+In short, JPA is a double failure: it chose the wrong abstraction, and implemented it poorly.

 We strive to erase the virtual object database layer.
 We acknowledge the existence of the relational database; we only provide tools to ease the use of the database from a